The First Amendment does not allow New York City’s Department of Education to function as a Department of Conformity.

 That’s why the Institute for Free Speech has filed a federal lawsuit on behalf of three elected parent leaders, challenging the unconstitutional conduct of CEC 14 officials Tajh Sutton and Marissa Manzanares, as well as the DOE’s unconstitutional policies.

 The lawsuit, filed in the U.S. District Court for the Eastern District of New York, contends that Sutton and Manzanares have unlawfully excluded individuals from public meetings and blocked critics on social media, weaponizing their disdain for anyone who might push back against their ideological worldview.
-CEC 14’s actions and the D-210 regulation have chilled and punished the speech of parents Deborah Alexander, Noah Harlan, and Maude Maron, who serve as elected members of other New York City educational committees.
+CEC 14’s actions and the D-210 regulation have chilled and punished the speech of parents Deborah Alexander, Noah Harlan, and Maud Maron, who serve as elected members of other New York City educational committees.

 To read the full press release regarding the filing of the case Alexander, et al. v.
 Sutton, et al., click here.
 To read the complaint, click here.